 If you have been injured on someone else’s property, getting access to inspection reports can help you prove that the owner negligently inspected and/or maintained the property, and that your injury could have been avoided had the property owner properly inspected and maintained his or her property.

-Ask any Philadelphia premises liability attorney out there, witnesses, photographs, surveillance and property inspection reports are arguably the most important elements for your legal case, both if you are the defendant or plaintiff.
+Ask any Philadelphia premises liability lawyer out there, witnesses, photographs, surveillance and property inspection reports are arguably the most important elements for your legal case, both if you are the defendant or plaintiff.
 For a defendant, showing inspection reports can help stay immune from liability.
 For a plaintiff, on the other hand, having access to inspection reports can help prove that the defendant failed to inspect his/her property properly, and therefore, failed to remedy any hazardous conditions in a timely manner.

 Our experienced premises liability attorney in Philadelphia from the Dan Doyle Law Group says that having no documentation regarding inspection of property can strengthen the plaintiff’s case.
 Properly documenting what, when, and how the owner of the property inspects his/her property, on the other hand, helps undermine the plaintiff’s attempts to establish constructive and actual notice.